 - Using a potato masher, or a fork, mash the avocados until they are mostly smooth, but still have some texture.

-- Slice the roma tomato into approximately 1/4" slices.
+- Slice the Roma tomato into approximately 1/4" slices.
 Remove the seeds and discard.
-Finely dice the tomato and place into a couple layers of paper towel to dry - set aside for now.
+Finely dice the tomato and place into a couple of layers of paper towel to dry - set aside for now.

 - Peel the paper outer skin from the red onion and mince the red onion, add to the avocado.